5 Ways The Beauty Industry Is Becoming More Eco-Friendly

 2. ADOPTING THE Organic and Sustainable Movement

 Harsh chemicals and toxins are the last thing you want in your everyday cleanser, concealer, mascara or even your perfume.
 Every woman should want only the best ingredients to keep her skin, hair and face looking amazing.
 The organic market has shown major growth of 20% in 2014 alone, and more consumers are buying organic products.
-Organic beauty products are free of harmful chemicals, making it safer for the environment and the workers that make the products.
+Organic makeup and beauty products are free of harmful chemicals, making it safer for the environment and the workers that make the products.

 3. BANNING MicrobeadS